When were we founded?

 Highly-trained staff: Head teachers in all classrooms hold Montessori certification at the level they are teaching from the most respected training programs (American Montessori Society-AMS and Association Montessori Internationale-AMI).
 All teachers, assistant teachers, and support personnel participate in ongoing staff development programs.

-Low staff turnover: Our extremely low teacher turnover rate results in an experienced and stable staff.
+Low staff turnover: Our low teacher turnover rate results in an experienced and stable staff.

 Safety: The highest priority is given to safety, and many policies and procedures are in place to ensure that all children are protected.
 All staff are CPR and First Aid certified.